neo4j/neo4j-python-driver/docs/source/driver.rst

 Object Lifetime
 ===============

-For general applications, it is recommended to create one top-level :class:`.Driver` object that lives for the lifetime of the application.
+For general applications, it is recommended to create one top-level :class:`neo4j.Driver` object that lives for the lifetime of the application.
 For example:

 .. code-block:: python